heapwolf/ldb/README.md

 ## KEY AUTO-COMPLETE
 `ldb` will get the first n (as defined in `LIMIT`) records and make them available for autocomplete.
-If the limit is redefined, the cache will be refreshed when the `LS` command is used.
+If the limit is redefined, the cache will be refreshed to reflect the new range.

 When possible, hitting tab will allow you to cycle though keys that match your partial input.
 Also, if there is a partial match it will be highlighted